gfiorav/carto_loves_mac/README.md

 cp config/app_config.yml.sample config/app_config.yml
 ```

-PRO TIP: You may also sym link these.
+PRO TIP: You may also symlink these.
 That way it's easier to keep up with future changes done to the `.sample` file, usually meaning new features.

 Let's take a moment to update submodules in the CartoDB repo, and make sure we have the latest version of the PostgreSQL extension.